Policy Code: JFGA

 The appropriate school official may arrange for a breath test for blood-alcohol to be conducted on a student whenever the school authority has individualized reasonable suspicion to believe the student has consumed an alcoholic beverage or an illegal unprescribed substance.
 The appropriate school official shall attempt to contact a local law enforcement agency and arrange for it to conduct the test.

-following procedure should be used if the test is conducted by a school
+The following procedure should be used if the test is conducted by a school official:

 A. Take the student(s) to a private administrative or instructional area on school property and have at least one other member of the teaching or administrative staff present as a witness to the test.
 If the student refuses to take the test, inform him that refusal to participate leaves the observed evidence of the alcohol or drug use unrefuted, thus leading to disciplinary action.